cisco-sso/k8s-devkit/README.md

 #     incompatible with OpenSSH ssh-agent, which is needed to forward the ssh
 #     keys into the vagrant machine.
 Thus, unset the the GIT_SSH env variable
 #     with: `unset GIT_SSH`
-git config --global core.autocrlf false git clone git@github.com:cisco-sso/k8s-devkit.git cd k8s-devkit/
+Windows: git config --global core.autocrlf false git clone git@github.com:cisco-sso/k8s-devkit.git cd k8s-devkit/

 # Create your config.yaml
-#  The config.yaml file will look to be missing line endings if you open the
+#  On Windows, the config.yaml file will look to be missing line endings if you
-#    file using notepad.exe.
-Please edit the file below using wordpad.exe.
+#    open the file using notepad.exe.
+Please edit the file below using
+#    wordpad.exe.
 cp config.yaml.example config.yaml
 <Edit to customize config.yaml with your github user, bitbucket user, etc>